yeulih/semanticSimilarity/README.md

 This repository hosts the files used in a project comparing AI tools used for academic research.
 Specifically, semantic similarity analysis was performed on search results from different citation-mapping literature tools.
 The contents of the files are as follows:
-- README.md: Instructions for setting up and running BERT The instructions assume that you are familiar with installing developer software and working in a command-line environment.
+- README.md: Instructions for setting up and running BERT The instructions assume that you are familiar with installing software packages and working in a command-line environment.
 - Python scripts for running the semantic similarity analysis

 ## Project Overview